ngs-docs/2021-august-remote-computing/_main.utf8.md

 Snakemake doesn't automatically look at all the files in the directory and figure out which ones it can apply rules to - you have to ask it more specifically, by asking for the specific files you want.

-CHALLENGE: make the command snakemake run with no arguments for all four salmon quant commands.
+CHALLENGE: make the command snakemake run with no target rules for all four salmon quant commands.

 ### Final Snakefile